-- The increase in assessments reflects an increase in the number of assessable acres. - The decrease in interest reflects the effect of overall market performance on the return on investment of District funds, as handled by the Tulare County Treasurer. - LREC protection Monitoring HS Survey saw an increase of \$143,484.
+- The increase in assessments reflects an increase in the number of assessable acres. - The decrease in interest reflects the effect of overall market performance on the return on investment of District funds, as handled by the Tulare County Treasurer. - LREC protection Monitoring HS Survey saw an increase of \$21,413.
 During spring 2020, due to COVID-19, the survey around the LREC was reduced to half a mile rather than a full mile.
-However, during spring 2021, CTV survey activities returned to normal with a full mile survey. - COVID-19 impacted mapping activities in fiscal year 2019-2020.
-The increase in the mapping update project in fiscal year 2020-2021 is due to resumed normal mapping activity.
+However, during spring 2021, CTV survey activities returned to normal with a full mile survey. - The mapping update project was a multi-year project.
+COVID-19 impacted mapping activities in fiscal year 2019-2020.
+However, in fiscal year 2020-2021, normal mapping activities were resumed.
+In fiscal year 2021-2022, the mapping update project was completed with total of 405 section maps, therefore the District was charged one last lump sum for mapping costs.